TimurKady/free-admin/README.md

 ---

 ## Credits
 This work is built brick by brick and released as real Open Source.
-If you find it useful, help me ship the next bricks faster, you can support the development via [GitHub Sponsors](https://github.com/sponsors/your-username) or [OpenCollective](https://opencollective.com/free-admin).
+If you find it useful, help me ship the next bricks faster, you can support the development via [GitHub Sponsors](https://github.com/sponsors/your-username).
 I’m committed to production-grade, documented, and maintained tools.
 Your support funds tests, docs, and releases.